sonrom4488/sonrom4488/README.md

 - 👀 I’m interested in integrating Computer Science with Psychology
 - 🌱 I’m currently learning Racket
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me sonrom4488@gmail.com
+- 📫 How to reach me sromants@uwaterloo.ca